A1300.05 Strategic Planning

 1. Office of Institutional Effectiveness (OIE):

-• manages certain data and analytics programs that provide data to inform the Strategic Planning process
+• Manage certain data and analytics programs that provide data to inform the Strategic Planning process.

-• facilitates the identification of data managed by other institutional offices that may be useful to the process
+• Facilitate the identification of data managed by other institutional offices that may be useful to the process.

-• provides data analysis and reporting support to faculty, staff, and the Strategic Planning Committee during the process
+• Provide data analysis and reporting support to faculty, staff, and the Strategic Planning Steering Committee during the process.

 Setting the Stage